The History of the Franciscan Sisters of the Immaculate Conception

 We were very pleased and we tried to save everything we could so we could more quickly realize our dream of a larger and more comfortable home.

-Meanwhile, many applicants were waiting their turn; causing us to plan on enlarging the building and with the cooperation of Monsignor O'Dwyer, Archbishop Francis McIntyre and the permission of our Superior General, a study was made to plan for the second part of the Home.
+Meanwhile many applicants were waiting their turn, causing us to plan on enlarging the building.
+With the cooperation of Monsignor O'Dwyer, Archbishop Francis McIntyre and the permission of our Superior General, a study was made to plan for the second part of the Home.

 New difficulties arose but the work of God had to triumph through our Religious' prayers and the enthusiasm of Rev. Mother Guillermina Vazquez who did not spare work or sacrifices; the construction of the new part of the Home began and it was completed on November 5, 1950, the day the building was solemnly blessed.
 Enthusiastically we could say that we now had a building that could house 66 aged.

 Upon the inauguration of the second part of our building, many people became aware of our home's existence and like swarming bees many aged women, in search of love and compassion, began arriving full of joy longing for the good care they would receive of our dear and self-denying Sisters who are filled with the charity and love of God.
 For this reason we asked again for permission and for a loan of money from Archbishop McIntyre to build a larger Chapel that would accommodate 100 persons, and a convent for the Sisters.
 At first it was denied.
 We then informed him of the conditions we were living in: that we only had one dormitory and used the patio for a dining room.
 He said he would think about it.